gretacv/MJ-BESS-GIS-2024/a1LayersMJ.md

   Interesting fields (criteria):
     all sensitivity was categorized as high and the areas were selected from exclusion from eolic and solar installations

-Hydrology and water bodies
+Riesgo electrocución aves CyL
-  Access:
+  Access: Downloadable shapefile and geopackage
-  Projection:
+  Projection: EPSG:4326
-  Resolution:
+  Resolution: 1:5000
   License: IGCYL-NC
   Interesting fields (criteria):

-Temperature
+Temperature and precipitation
   Access:
   Projection:
   Resolution:
-  License: IGCYL-NC
+  License: GADM NC
   Interesting fields (criteria):

-Precipitation
+SIGPAC CyL 2021: parcelas
-  Access:
+  Access: Downloadable shapefile
-  Projection:
+  Projection: EPSG:4326
-  Resolution:
+  Resolution: 1:500
   License: IGCYL-NC
-  Interesting fields (criteria):
+  Interesting fields (criteria): Land use for both agriculture and livestock, declared by farmers/owners

- Vector data:
 Topillo sighting
   Access: downloadable csv file (not apt for GIS) Projection and Resolution: N/A
   License:
+  Interesting fields: the collection comes from different databases and cannot be opened in GIS in the map, only as an attribute table.